-Accumulation Shares means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Regulations, net of any tax deducted or accounted for by the Company.
+Accumulation Shares means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Regulations.

-ACD means Tutman Fund Solutions Limited, or any successor Authorised Corporate Director of the Company.
+ACD means Tutman Fund Solutions Limited, or any successor Authorised Corporate Director of the Company from time to time.